OA-PASS/bagend/model-overview.md

 navigation_weight: 20
 ---
 # Resource Model Overview
+The BAGEND Resource Model is used to describe the payload of a BAGEND bag.
+Each bag contains a single [`Submission`][4], which aggregates the remaining resources.
+A `Submission` must have exactly one [`Article`][5]; therefore a single bag may only contain resources that describe a single publication.
+If multiple articles are to be submitted for deposit, then a bag must be created and submitted for each article.

+The model goes to some effort to distinguish between the individual persons involved with a submission.
+These individuals include the submitter, custodial contact, and infrastructure contact.
+The submitter is typically the person who has a legal or contractual obligation to fulfil various policies (vis-a-vis their institution or funders), i.e. a Principle or Co-Investigator.
+The custodial contact supports a proxy submission use case, whereby the intellectual content of the submission was prepared by someone other than the submitter (e.g. a graduate student or administrative assistant).
+Finally, the infrastructure contact is the individual or agent who oversees the technical aspects of creating and transferring a bag.

 ## Relationship to BagIt
 The BAGEND specification builds upon the [BagIt standard][1] by: